coreinfrastructure/best-practices-badge/doc/security.md

 apply the
 [Ruby on Rails Security Guide](http://guides.rubyonrails.org/security.html), and have taken steps to harden the application.
+Most vulnerabilities are caused by failing to counter common weaknesses (such as those listed in the OWASP top 10), so we can be maximally effective by focusing on common weaknesses and applying generally-accepted hardening steps for our environment.
 Below is how we've done each, in turn.

 The